jquerycordova/jquerycordova.github.io/index.md

 #### $(selector).galleryimage(options)

-Allows an HTML element to receive an `success` event when the users selects an image from the device's gallery.
+Allows an HTML element to receive a `success` event when the users selects an image from the device's gallery.

 <blockquote>